autoplot/documentation/javadoc/org/autoplot/cefdatasource/CefReaderHeader.md

-# org.autoplot.cefdatasource.CefReaderHeaderReads the CEF Header, which contains metadata and information about how to
+# org.autoplot.cefdatasource.CefReaderHeader

- parse the stream.
+Reads the CEF Header, which contains metadata and information about how to parse the stream.

-CefReaderHeader( )
+# CefReaderHeader( )

 ***